 What are Exchange-Traded Funds (ETFs)?
-They are a relatively new class of investment funds that hold underlying assets like a mutual fund, but are traded on a stock exchange like individual stocks.
-To better understand ETFs, here are some of the characteristics groupped into their similarity with mutual funds and individual stocks.
+They are investment funds that hold underlying assets like a mutual fund, but are traded on the stock exchange like individual stocks.
+To better understand ETFs, here are some of the characteristics grouped into their similarity with mutual funds and individual stocks.

-- ETFs are investment portfolios consist of many underlying stocks, but their prices do not necessary match the net asset value (NAV) of the underlying stocks.
-It could be traded at a premium above the NAV, or at a discount below the NAV.
+- An ETF is an investment portfolio consists of many underlying stocks, but the price does not necessary match the Net Asset Value (NAV) of the underlying stocks.
+It could be traded at a premium above the NAV or at a discount below the NAV.

-- ETFs are set up in categories similar to mutual fund — e.g., small-growth, mid-blend, large-index, specialty-real estate, international, etc.
+- ETFs are categorized similar to the way mutual funds are — e.g., small-growth, mid-blend, large-index, specialty-real estate, international, etc.

-- Investors has to pay annual expense ratio to invest in ETFs, but these expenses are usually much lower than mutual funds of the same asset class.
+- ETFs have expense ratio similar to mutual funds, but these expenses are usually much lower than mutual funds of the same asset class.

 - ETFs can be traded throughout the day.

 - Investors can short or buy ETFs on margin.

 - Stock brokers charge trade commission to buy and sell ETFs.

 - ETFs suffer from bid-ask spread, meaning you have to buy at a higher ask price and sell at the lower bid price; effectively, losing the 1/8 spread.